ftadieee/Sneaker-Image-Classifier/README.md

 Strategy: Implementing 10-Epoch training and advanced rotation/lighting transforms to help the AI detect the Puma Formstrip logo.

 🛡️ 3.
 Security & Compliance (User Mandates)
-This project strictly adheres to the following security principles:
+This project strictly adheres to the following security principles which are:

 Input Sanitization: Every file name is scrubbed of illegal characters before being stored.